oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

 ## Task 2: Build and Run the Reactive application

-1. Copy and paste the following command to build the nima application.
+1. Copy and paste the following command to build the reactive application.
     ```bash
     <copy>cd ~/helidon-virtual-thread/reactive/
     mvn clean package -DskipTests</copy>